Warrenton

 Gateway Arch

-" There will be free telescope viewing provided by volunteers from the St. Call 314-655-1704 that evening for an update if you aren't sure about the weather., 'Check out the stars on the Gateway Arch Entrance Plaza! "
+" While it's a bit of a journey from Warrenton, the sky quality here is worth the fuel.
+There will be free telescope viewing provided by volunteers from the St. Call 314-655-1704 that evening for an update if you aren't sure about the weather., 'Check out the stars on the Gateway Arch Entrance Plaza! "

 Log Cabins